TrilliumIT/docker-drouter/README.md

-docker-macvlan-router is a vxlan plugin for docker that enables plumbing docker containers into an existing vxlan network.
+docker-drouter is a vxlan plugin for docker that enables plumbing docker containers into an existing vxlan network.

 ## Use Cases